JustinRhodes14/Tiny-File-System/code/README.txt

 Ashank Punj, ap1635 | Justin Rhodes, jgr85

 2. Benchmarking Information
 a.
-The total number of blocks used on sample benchmark was:
+The total number of blocks used on sample benchmark was:104
 b.
-The amount of time it took to run the benchmark was:
+The amount of time it took to run the benchmark was: 200 ms (estimate)

 3. Implementation:
 a.	get_avail_ino